AniKanayo/alx-interview/0x03-log_parsing/README.md

-Readme file to be updated
+Readme file to be updated.